Asterisk007/tars/README.md

 I strongly recommend creating a virtual environment if you plan to develop on your local machine.

-This bot also contains a function that allows for arbitrary code execution (ACE) in [cogs/functions.py](cogs/functions.py).
-Be sure to uncomment the block which analyzes potential bad actors if you run this locally, instead of in a virtual machine or Docker container.
+**This bot also contains a function that allows for arbitrary code execution (ACE) in [cogs/functions.py](cogs/functions.py)**.
+If you plan to run this on your own machine (as opposed to a virtual machine or Docker container), **be sure to uncomment the block which analyzes potential bad actors**.

 A Makefile is provided if you wish to build and run a Docker image/container based on this project.
 Simply create a `.env` file with your bot's private token